BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 It is pronounced "Kyazerunu", so translating it to English is not obvious at all.
 The search tool returns passages mentioning "Caselnes" as lexical matches, which is indeed how the name was translated by Daniel Huddleston.

-Because Codex is not as lazy as I am, we can even ask it to go further to enable more complex querying.
+With text embeddings, however, we can allow for more complex querying.
 Maybe we want to search with a paraphrase like "the officer keeping the fleet supplied", where we probably won't have a lexical match.

-This problem can be solved using word embeddings: a process in which text content is converted into vectors.
-They are a fundamental building block of LLMs, you can explore them interactively [here if you are curious](https://www.doc.ic.ac.uk/~nuric/word2vec_demo.html).
-Once we know how to convert texts into vectors, finding matches is a matter of finding the vectors closest to your query's own vector, and getting the corresponding segments.

-We won't be reinventing wheel here either.
-Instead let's use an existing embedding model like [BGE-M3 model](https://huggingface.co/BAAI/bge-m3).
-It performs well in multilingual contexts, which is exactly what we need.
-Good news, its small enough to run locally even on CPU only.
+Once again, we use the embedding model on the query and find the closest matches among the vectors representing our aligned pairs.

 Now we can run both the simple lexical search and the semantic search to get the best results possible.
 Let's try a more complex query that has no exact match in the reference material: